phetsims/energy-skate-park/doc/implementation-notes.md

 screen.
 They can be added or removed from the screen with options.
 Subtypes of EnergySkateParkScreenView typically specify which UI components they require and override the `layout` function for any custom UI positioning.

+## PhET-iO Instrumentation

+Tracks and ControlPoints are dynamically created and destroyed at runtime (split, join, drag from toolbox), so they use `PhetioGroup` for dynamic element management. `EnergySkateParkModel` defines `controlPointGroup` and `trackGroup`, both opted out via `Tandem.OPT_OUT` on screens where tracks are not draggable.

+Two instrumented `createObservableArray` instances hold references to dynamic elements:

+* `EnergySkateParkModel.tracks` — `ObservableArrayIO( ReferenceIO( TrackIO ) )` for the active tracks in the sim.
+* `EnergySkateParkSaveSampleModel.dataSamples` — `ObservableArrayIO( EnergySkateParkDataSampleIO )` for energy graph
+  data points (data type, not references).

+Three custom IOTypes handle serialization:

+* **ControlPointIO** and **TrackIO** — Dynamic element serialization via `stateObjectToCreateElementArguments`.
+TrackIO references its control points as `ArrayIO( ReferenceIO( ControlPointIO ) )`, so ControlPoints are restored first.
+* **EnergySkateParkDataSampleIO** — Data type serialization via `fromStateObject`.
+Each sample embeds a full `_skaterState` sub-object (typed as `ObjectLiteralIO`) containing the skater's physics state at capture time.
+  `fromStateObject` resolves any `ReferenceIO( TrackIO )` track references within `_skaterState`, reconstructs a `SkaterState` via `SkaterState.fromPlainObject`, then constructs a new sample.
+Mutable fields that can diverge from constructor-derived values (`potentialEnergy`, `totalEnergy`, `referenceHeight`, opacity) are patched after construction.

+Other references to Tracks (e.g., `Skater.trackProperty`) use `NullableIO( ReferenceIO( TrackIO ) )` for reference type serialization.